mcvinding/headpos_averager/README.md

 3) [?]
 Make executable [?]
 4) Run script

+## How to
+Be aware of the following before running the scripts: make sure files you want to combine all are named in a similar way with a common string that is used to identify related files: e.g. task-1.fif, task-2.fif, etc. The common string is what you specify in in variable **trans_conditions** (multiple names can be specified for different conditions).
+The files must also be uniquely identified by the common string so that the common string does not occur in both files.
+E.g. task-1.fif and new-task.fif will both be considered to be part of a group called "task".

 ## Dependencies:
 This pipeline is a wrapper for running Neuromag MaxFilter inside the NatMEG infrastructure at Karolinska Insitutet, Sweden (www.natmeg.se).
 Neuromag MaxFilter is a commercial software licenses by Electra Neuromag.
 The head position averagers are written in Python and use functions from MNE-Python (https://martinos.org/mne/stable/index.html).